ELVIS-Project/vis-framework/doc/api/about.rst

 Known Issues and Limitations
 ============================
-* Issue: If you installed the version of music21 specified in our ``requirements.txt`` file, you should expect several failures.
-If you installed the previous version of music21 (1.5.0), you should expect one failure.
+* Issue: music21 releases earlier than specified in our ``requirements.txt`` file may contain bugs that cause some of our automated tests to fail.
+We recommend you use music21 version 1.7.1 or newer.
+In particular, we do not recommend versions 1.5.0 or 1.6.0.

 * Limitation: Some symbolic music files import to a music21 object called :class:`~music21.stream.Opus`.
 During testing, this primarily happens with ``**kern`` files that contain multiple movements of a mass.
 Even though development on the vis framework is what prompted this music21 feature, and even though vis (before it was a framework) incorporated support for this feature, the framework's current design cannot deal with Opus objects.
 The reason for this limitation is rather straight-forward: an :class:`~vis.models.indexed_piece.IndexedPiece` object assumes it holds a pathname that refers to a single musical entity (either a movement or, for single-movement works, a piece). :class:`IndexedPiece` will only know its file imports to an :class:`Opus` object *after* importing the file, which happens during the first call to :meth:`~vis.models.indexed_piece.IndexedPiece.get_data`.
 There are many possible solutions, most of which are not technically challenging, but we have so far focussed on solving larger problems.